torrinconrath/project-repo/canvas_kanban_demo/README.md

 Check the Projects Tab to see the list of bugs needed to be fixed and features to implement.

-Feel free to included wanted features to add or bugs you notice at torrin@vt.edu
+Feel free to included wanted features to add or bugs you notice at torrin@vt.edu.